rossbelmont/graphql-impl-guide-sf-connect/README.md

 - Choose Query Editor from the left navigation pane.
 - Choose your database cluster under *Database instance or cluster*
 - Under *Database username* choose *Connect with a Secrets Manager ARN*
-- Enter the ARN that you copied from the previous step (*Note teh Database Information in Secrets Manager*)
+- Enter the ARN that you copied from the previous step (*"Note the Database Information in Secrets Manager"*)
 - Under *Enter the name of the database*, enter *graphqlrds*
 - Run a simple query to confirm that everything is working properly.

 ### Test the AppSync API with a GraphQL Query
+- From the AWS console, navigate to AWS AppSync.
+- Choose the GraphQL API that was created by CloudFormation.
+- Choose *Queries* from the left navigation pane.
-Run a simple GraphQL query in the web console to see that the API is functioning properly.
+- Run a simple GraphQL query in the Queries console to see that the API is returning the values as expected.

 ### Test the API Key
 Use `curl` or Postman to ping the endpoint with the API key and see that auth is functioning correctly.